mozilla-services/gis-experiments/README.rst

 Terms
 -----

-- A signal source (SS) is either a cell tower or a wifi access point
+- A **signal source** is either a cell tower or a wifi access point

-- The location db contains coordinates of cell towers or wifi access points
+- The **location db** contains coordinates of cell towers or wifi access points

-- a measure is a list of wifi or cell tower, each one with a signal strength when possible and a unique key.
+- a **measure** is a list of wifi or cell tower, each one with a signal strength when possible and a unique key.

-- Signal strength is generally some ASU (arbitrary strength unit) measure like "16" or "92" with a meaning dependent on the network standard
+- **Signal strength** is generally some ASU (arbitrary strength unit) measure like "16" or "92" with a meaning dependent on the network standard

-- Time of flight is a measure of how much time it took a signal to reach the user equipment, gathered from things like "round trip time" or "timing advance"
+- **Time of flight** is a measure of how much time it took a signal to reach the user equipment, gathered from things like "round trip time" or "timing advance"

-- A cell/wifi record consists of a unique id, a lat/lon location, a network standard, a maximum radius, a minimum and maximum signal strength and a maximum time of flight
+- A **cell/wifi record** consists of a unique id, a lat/lon location, a network standard, a maximum radius, a minimum and maximum signal strength and a maximum time of flight

 The theory
 ----------